 Having traveled across numerous Latin American countries, I can attest that the vast majority of those crossing the border illegally are the furthest thing from “bad hombres”.

-We’ve traveled throughout Mexico, Guatemala, Belize, and Costa Rica… all countries which are extremely impoverished by US standards.
+We’ve traveled throughout Mexico, Guatemala, Belize, Costa Rica, and Colombia… all countries which are extremely impoverished by US standards.
 Never have we felt unsafe.
 Sure, Mexico and other Latin American countries have some serious crime issues.
 The drug cartel has created a violent situation in areas near the Mexico/US border.
 It’s extremely dangerous.
-I do not turn a blind eye to that, nor would I travel to that part of the world.
+I do not turn a blind eye to that, nor would I travel to the dangerous cities along the border.
 But for the most part, Latin America is full of some of the kindest people on earth.
 The people have embraced us and our daughter.
 They’ve greeted us with smiles and a few curious looks.
 We’ve engaged in conversation in broken half-English/half-Spanish.
 And every time we return home, we feel a deeper love and appreciation for the people from all the countries the US seems to be fighting so hard to keep out.

 Why you should talk to your Mexican waiter